lorenzo/Platform-API-plugin/README.md

 * CakePHP 2.1
 * PHP 5.3
 * The Crud plugin ( https://github.com/nodesagency/Platform-Crud-Plugin )
-* A Auth handler that will validate and login a user by an accessToken (demo and the end of this document)
+* A Auth handler that will validate and login a user by an access_token (included in Controller/Auth/TokenAuthentication.php)
 * PSR-0 class loader

 ## Cloning and loading